MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 - Whimsical for brainstorming and wireframing
 - Figma for both low- and high-fidelity UI design
 - The new design system <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">I recently had championed</a>
-- Asana for project management and guiding engineering implementation
+- Asana for project management and guiding engineering implementation (later on the team switched to Jira/Confluence)

 My team included a Product Manager, a squad of five Software Engineers and a UX researcher for the initial problem discovery.